Brookhaven Lab has Entered a Phased Resumption of Operations

 Will there be processing of outgoing (non-personal) mail?

-Yes, we will process all outgoing mail during Phase 1 each Wednesday.
+Yes, we will process all outgoing mail each Wednesday.
 You may drop off outgoing mail at any time during the week using the mail slot.
 You also may stop by when the mailroom staff are scheduled to be on site.
 When on site, mailroom staff will be processing outgoing mail in the morning.
 NOTE: face coverings must be worn when entering the mailroom.

 Is there on site mail delivery?